Over one percent of humanity displaced: UN - RFI

 It also means, he said, "that there have been insufficient political solutions" to the conflicts and crises that would allow people to return home.

-Grandi pointed out that 10 years ago, the number of people living in displacement around the global stood at around 40 million.
+Grandi noted that 10 years ago, the number of people living in displacement around the globe stood at around 40 million.

 "So it has basically doubled.
 And we don't see this trend diminishing," he said.